 - 1. Successful completion of all major section exams: meeting the passing score identified in the course syllabus for each exam.
 Fisdap establishes the cut score for each unit exam based on the degree of difficulty. - 2.
-Participation in practical sessions and successful completion of all skills exams, rated on a "Pass/Fail" basis - 3.
+Participation in practical sessions and successful completion of all skills exams, rated on a "pass/fail" basis - 3.
 Completion of the course didactic final cognitive exam with a minimum grade of 75% - 4.
 Completion of the Program summative capstone cognitive exam with a minimum grade of 73% - 5.
 Successful completion of the Program summative capstone practical exam - 6.
 Successful completion of the Program summative capstone affective evaluation - 7.
 Successful completion of ACLS, PALS, and ITLS or PHTLS, according to the pre-set guidelines of the course - 8.
-Compliance with all attendance requirements skills.
-The student must also successfully complete a clinical review with a school representative prior to proceeding to the field internship.
-The clinical portion of the education must be completed within three months of the start of the clinical rotation.
+Completion of all requirements in the Student Minimum Competency (SMC) - 9.
+Compliance with all attendance requirements